MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-178-Specifications-Packagings/subpart-C-Specifications-Cylinders/section-178.45.md

 (iii) For the purpose of strain measurement, the initial strain must be set with the specimen under a stress of 12,000 p.s.i. and the strain indicator reading set at the calculated corresponding strain.

-(iv) The cross-head speed of the testing machine may not exceed1/8 inch per minute during the determination of yield strength.
+(iv) The cross-head speed of the testing machine may not exceed 1/8 inch per minute during the determination of yield strength.

 (4) Each impact specimen must be Charpy V-notch type size 10 mm × 10 mm taken in accordance with paragraph 11 of ASTM A 333 (IBR, see § 171.7 of this subchapter).
 When a reduced size specimen is used, it must be the largest size obtainable.